See What We Do for more detail about our professional and reliable import service

 LCT applies when importing a vehicle which has a GST-inclusive value above the LCT threshold.

 LCT is only payable on the GST-exclusive value above the threshold, at a rate of 33%.
 Visit the ATO website for current thresholds and further information.

 Australian Customs will generally use the vehicle invoice value for duty and LCT calculations, but may request an independent valuation on arrival.

 Payments, Finance, Insurance and Warranty

-You can use the following information together with our Import Cost Calculator to accurately work this out for your situation.
+You can use the following information together with How Direct Car Import Works and our Import Cost Calculator to accurately work this out for your situation.

 Payment for our service fee can be made by direct deposit (EFT), cash, cheque or money order.
 Sorry, we do not accept credit cards.
 Direct deposit (either over the counter or through online banking) is the best option and allows us to commence the search for your vehicle without delay.

 We recommend you send payment for your vehicle to our Japanese agent through an online transfer service such as OFX.
 This can save hundreds of dollars thanks to a lower fee and a more competitive exchange rate compared to a bank or other traditional options.
 Funds usually arrive in Japan within 24 to 48 hours of transfer.
 OFX provides progress updates by SMS and email and we will confirm when your funds have been received.